CityofToronto/bdit_flashcrow/scripts/dev/README.md

 ### Editing

-We use Visual Studio Code where possible.
+We use Visual Studio Code.
 It is highly recommended that you also use Visual Studio Code; with a small team, we have *very* low bandwidth to support alternate IDEs.

-Our `Vagrantfile` syncs the `bdit_flashcrow` repository root on the host machine to `~/git/bdit_flashcrow` within the guest VM.
-We edit files from the host machine, but run the application and all `git` commands within the guest VM.
+Our `Vagrantfile` clones the `bdit_flashcrow` repository root into `~/git/bdit_flashcrow` within the Vagrant VM.
+We *always* edit files on the Vagrant VM from Remote Development in Visual Studio Code, *not* on the host machines.
+We also run all `git` commands from Remote Development.

-That means that you should have three `vagrant ssh` sessions open: one for `npm run serve`, one for `node ./server.js`, and one to run `git` commands.

 ### Git Workflow